By Rosa da Silva

 A young journalist Carmen Macedo finds herself on an assignment to uncover corrupt land deals in the Brazilian Amazon.
 The investigation takes her back to her roots, forcing her to confront painful memories from her childhood and inspiring her to make an emotional connection with the jungle and the legendary fruit of the Jabujicaba tree.

 The e-book, Jabujicaba, paints a sensuous picture of a living, breathing rainforest, a place filled with life, colour and the potential to save lives, but one that is at the mercy of those who would exploit it.

 The mysterious Braga guides Carmen on her journey, and in the heat and humidity of the rainforest she finds herself in the company of former friends and lovers of her mother, members of the Forest Liberation Front and a sinister character Fonseca who works for the Forestry Police.

 With its closely woven plot, charismatic characters and sense of impending danger, the book is a page turner.
 An eco-thriller, the book brings environmental issues to life in a way that a worthier tome about rainforest conservation might fail to do.
 And, along with its Indiana Jones style setting and characters, Jabujicaba has the potential to communicate serious conservation issues to a general audience.

-The website has a brief introduction to the central characters, and there is a glossary of Portuguese terms at the end of the book, both useful sources of reference.
+The website has a brief introduction to the central characters and a selection of maps.
+There is also a glossary of Portuguese terms at the end of the book.

-The e-book will soon be available through Amazon Kindle and the author’s royalties from sales of the e-book will all go to WLT for forest conservation projects in Brazil
+The Kindle e-book is available through Amazon for £2.58 and proceeds from sales will go to WLT for forest conservation projects in Brazil.